FrankSeg117/ReachInvaders/README.md

 Partner 1: (802-23-9143) (Tomas Esteban Gomez Mojica) (tomas.gomez1@upr.edu)
 Partner 2: (802-21-6247) (FRANK A. SEGUI) (frank.segui1@upr.edu)

-Any project that doesn't compile will receive a 0.

-If a partner has no commits in the repositories, they'll will receive a 0.

 ## Student Notes
 We have added:
 - New sounds, as well as readjusted the current ones them for better quality (Better shooting, bombexplosion, loss of a life)